Internal Homs via extensions of dg functors: Abstract

 \section{Abstract}

-We provide a simple proof of the existence of internal Homs in the localization of the category of dg categories with respect to all quasi-equivalences and of some of their main properties originally proved in a seminal paper by To\"{e}n.
+We provide a simple proof of the existence of internal Homs in the localization of the category of dg categories with respect to all quasi-equivalences and of some of their main properties such as the so-called derived Morita theory.
+This was originally proved in a seminal paper by To\"{e}n.